TLe2023/CarPricePrediction/README.md

 Features that are important on the train set but not on the test set might cause the model to overfit.
 The similarity of the feature importance ranking between those two plots, train and test, suggests that the selected model is not overfitting.

 In additiion, when data contains strong multicollinear features, the results of permutation importance might be misleading in some cases.
 When a feature is permuted, the model can get the same information from the other correlated feature.
 Therefore, performance of the model does not effect.
 This is not the case for the selected model because the permutation importance plot shows that permuting a feature drops the accuracy by 0.5.
-In addition, based is on the correlation matrix above, features which are strong collinear do not present.
+In addition, based is on the correlation matrix above, features which are strong collinear are not present.

 ## 9. Conclusion and Recommendations

 To understand what drives the price of used cars, a used car dataset was explored and transformed so that three multivariate linear regression models named Ridge, Lasso, Linear Regression, were built and validated.
-The model with highest quality was inspected to identify the top three features which influence the model the most.
+The model with the highest quality was inspected to identify the top three features which influence the model the most.
 They are **“model”, “odometer” and “year”**.

 It is important to mention that the identification of feature importance is based on coefficients.
 Coefficients in multivariate regression models represent the dependency between a given independent feature (like “odometer”) and the target or dependent variable (“price”), conditional on the other features.
 They reflect the average change in the target (“price”) for one unit of change in the independent feature (“odometer”) while other features are held constant in the model.
 Keeping other features static is a statistical condition and not a realistic condition in the real world.